-The experiment was conducted between February and April 15, 2010 at eight IRS-sponsored Volunteer Income Tax Assistance (VITA) offices in the Pennsylvania counties of Delaware and Montgomery, near Philadelphia.
-VITA provides free tax-preparation services to filers with annual household incomes below \$50,000.
-To motivate general interest in savings bonds and provide VITA clients with information on the features of the bonds, the waiting areas were decorated with savings bond posters.
+The experiment was conducted between February and April 15, 2010 at eight IRS-sponsored Volunteer Income Tax Assistance (VITA) offices in the Pennsylvania counties of Delaware and Montgomery, near Philadelphia.15 VITA provides free tax-preparation services to filers with annual household incomes below \$50,000.
+To motivate general interest in savings bonds and provide VITA clients with information on the features of the bonds, the waiting areas were decorated with savings bond posters.16

-The test randomly selected half of eligible VITA clients to have a small portion - approximately 10 percent - of their tax refunds automatically invested in the bonds.
-The remaining half of clients could voluntarily sign up to buy savings bonds.
-The study had 259 research subjects, with an average age of 37; 68 percent were women; and their average adjusted gross income was \$18,000.
+The test randomly selected half of eligible VITA clients to have a small portion - approximately 10 percent - of their tax refunds automatically invested in the bonds.17 The remaining half of clients could voluntarily sign up to buy savings bonds.
+The study

+Defaults appear far less effective when they clash with individuals' intentions. had 259 research subjects, with an average age of 37; 68 percent were women; and their average adjusted gross income was \$18,000.